 Fireguard FS50 fire shutter

-The Fireguard FS50 is supplied with a Battery Back Up as standard.
+The Fireguard FS50 is supplied with:

 - Powder Coat paint finish to most RAL colours